jtomassoni/Tower-of-Hanoi/README.md

 ### MVP Goals

-- Visual game board
+- Visual game board:
-- display rules and a start game button
+- Display rules and a start game button
 - Move Counter
-- Identify each stack and disk.
+- Identify each stack and disk
-- know the difference between clicks and placements
+- know the difference between disk selections and disk placements
 - evaluate placements such that we prevent a larger disk from being placed on top of a smaller disk and know if there's a win.
-- display a winning message
+- evaluate a win and display a winning message

 ### Stretch Goals